 Great efforts are made to reduce or eliminate conflict.
 Maybe it would be helpful to change our perspective.
 Don’t eliminate conflict.
 Learn to see its benefits.
 Try conflict appreciation for success.

 Conflict is simply the result of a difference of opinion.
-If you get two people together, they will usually see the same issue slightly differently.
+If you get two people together, they will usually see the same issue from different angles.
+Don’t stress out about it, though – think about stress as a verb.

-By squelching conflict, you lose the richness and the quality of the two perspectives.
+By squelching conflict, you lose the richness and value of having the two perspectives.
 I learned this when my husband and I built our first house.
 If you’ve survived a construction project, you know that there are many questions and options that crop up along the way.
 These brought opportunities for disagreements.
 There were conflicts, arguments, and fights.
+But don’t eliminate conflict.

 Somehow, we agreed not to divorce over it, though.
 We worked through every one of those issues.
 And all these years later, we are still amazed at how perfectly that house worked for us.
 The secret was not avoiding conflict, but working through it.
 Try encouraging a respectful appreciation of conflict: